Add a network to an application

 How to add a blockchain network

-This section describes the general flow for setting up a blockchain network.
-For protocol-specific information, we refer to the relevant sections in the blockchain guides.
+This section describes the general process for setting up a blockchain network.
+For protocol-specific information, please refer to the relevant sections in the blockchain guides.

-Navigate to the application in which you will create the network.
-You can get there by clicking the grid icon in the upper right corner, and then clicking the application name to go to the application dashboard.
+Navigate to the application where you will create the network.
+Click the grid icon in the upper right corner, then click the application name to go to the application dashboard.

-The application dashboard is still empty.
-This will change once you added your first blockchain network and node.
+The application dashboard is initially empty.
+This will change once you add your first blockchain network and node.
 Click Start here, or click Blockchain networks in the left navigation.

-Click Add blockchain network.
-This opens a form.
+Click Add blockchain network to open a form.

 Follow these steps to set up the blockchain network:

-2. Choose a network name and a node name.
-Choose names that are easily recognizable in your dashboards.
+- Choose a network name and a node name.
+Use names that are easily recognizable in your dashboards.
 If you are joining a public network, you do not need to provide a network name.

-Your network needs minimum 1 validating node to be operational.
-Therefore, we will already deploy 1 validating node to your network.
+Note that your network requires at least 1 validating node to be operational.
+We will deploy 1 validating node to your network initially.
 You can add more nodes later.

-1. Choose a deployment plan.
-Select the type, cloud provider, region and resource pack.
-More about deployment plans
+- Choose a deployment plan.
+Select the type, cloud provider, region, and resource pack.
+Learn more about deployment plans

-2. Only for Hyperledger Besu and Hyperledger Fabric, and optional: Configure the network settings.
-You can choose to keep the default settings, or configure them according to your own preferences.
-Be aware that these settings cannot be changed once your network is deployed.
+- For Hyperledger Besu and Hyperledger Fabric only (optional): Configure the network settings.
+You can keep the default settings or configure them according to your preferences.
+Note that these settings cannot be changed once your network is deployed.

 The network is now added to the blockchain network overview with the status "deploying".
 When your network is fully deployed, the status will change to "running".
-This will only take a few minutes.
-You can click the network in the overview list to see detailed information, e.g. stats, usage metrics, logs, network participants, etc. Depending on the protocol, different network information will be available.
+This typically takes a few minutes.
+Click the network in the overview list to see detailed information, such as stats, usage metrics, logs, network participants, etc. Available network information varies depending on the protocol.

-Navigate to the Blockchain nodes section of the application to see the first node that was deployed together with the network.
-You can click this node in the overview list to see detailed information, e.g. stats, usage metrics, connection info, logs, etc.
+Navigate to the Blockchain nodes section of the application to see the first node that was deployed with the network.
+Click this node in the overview list to see detailed information, such as stats, usage metrics, connection info, logs, etc. Available node information varies depending on the protocol.

 Manage a network

-Navigate to the application in which the blockchain network is created.
-Click Blockchain networks in the left navigation, and then choose the network from the overview list.
+Navigate to the application containing the blockchain network.
+Click Blockchain networks in the left navigation, then choose the network from the overview list.

 Click Manage network to see the available actions.
 You can only perform these actions if you have administrator rights.

-• Pause Network - Pauses the network from operation.
+- Pause Network - Pauses the network's operation

-• Upgrade or re-apply config -Retry deploying the network or adds more resources.
+- Upgrade or re-apply config - Retries deploying the network or adds more resources

-You can only delete a blockchain network when it has no more resources (e.g. nodes, smart contract sets, etc.) related to it.
-Resources first have to be deleted one by one.
+You can only delete a blockchain network when it has no more associated resources (e.g., nodes, smart contract sets, etc.).
+Resources must be deleted one by one first.